 The flower also appears in different colors with their own spiritual significance,

-The yellow lotus symbolizes full enlightenment, blue lotus – the victory of spirit over senses (victory of intelligence and wisdom), pink lotus – perfection, red lotus- compassion and white – the purity of mind.
+The yellow lotus symbolizes full enlightenment, the blue lotus – the victory of spirit over senses (victory of intelligence and wisdom), the pink lotus – perfection, the red lotus- compassion, and the white – the purity of mind.

 So, it’s clear that on the path of spiritual enlightenment and self-discovery you will always find beautiful Lotus at each step, guiding you through the unknown ways in your journey and will teach you to trust in the unseen path that will lead you to your inner light.

 Do you also adore Lotus?
 Or is Lotus is your favorite flower from now on? 😄